RohanAdwankar/arcbranch/README.md

 ## Upcoming Features

 arcbranch smerge
-- Smart/Semanic merge to quickly combine branches
+- Smart/Semantic merge to quickly combine branches
 - Takes into account test results to choose the merge which maximizes test performance

 ## Why?
 A huge part of developer productivity is the tooling.
-If agentic devwork is [here to stay](https://www.youtube.com/watch?v=dq8MhTFCs80), it deserves powerful, specialized, and opionated tooling.
+If agentic devwork is [here to stay](https://www.youtube.com/watch?v=dq8MhTFCs80), it deserves powerful, specialized, and opinionated tooling.
 We aim to build just that for Editor/IDE/LLM agnostic tooling.